BRAC University: Resources and facilities

-Underconstruction city campus

-Brac University is building a sustainable green campus in Merul Badda, Dhaka, a campus designed by WOHA Designs Pte Ltd., an architectural firm based in Singapore.
-Construction of this facility began in 2017.
-The university building will have 13 floors and a total area of 157,935 sq. meters.
-The facilities include an auditorium with 700 seats, a multipurpose hall with 1850 seats, classrooms, labs, design studios, lecture theaters, an IT data center, UPS, CCTVs, a cafeteria, an e-library, a parking lot, recreation facilities, and a rooftop playground.
-The new campus is 2017 LafargeHolcim Asia Pacific- Bronze Winner awarded by LafargeHolcim Foundation for Sustainable Construction.
-It will open soon.

-Brac University has also planned a medical school in Dhaka Village.
-This separate campus will occupy 56 acres.

 Organization and administration

 Leadership and management

 The current structure was established in 2011.
-The President of Bangladesh is Brac University's Chancellor.
-The board of trustees is the highest policy-making body of Brac University.
+The President of Bangladesh is BRAC University's Chancellor.
+The board of trustees is the highest policy-making body of BRAC University.
 It has 12 members, one of them being the Vice-Chancellor.
 Chaired by the Vice-Chancellor, the Syndicate supervises the academic and administrative functions of the university.
 The Academic Council, also chaired by the Vice-Chancellor, makes education policy recommendations and reviews curricula and academic progress.

 Administration

 The university administration is led by the Vice-Chancellor, the Registrar, and the Heads of academic units.

-Vice Chancellors
+Vice chancellors

 Academics

-Diverse academic units serve the mission of Brac University.
+Diverse academic units serve the mission of BRAC University.
 Departments have degree-granting programs, schools support strategic initiatives, institutes are autonomous research entities, and centers are project-based entities.